Maretsch Castle

 Maretsch Castle (Schloss Maretsch; Castel Mareccio) is a castle located in the historic center of Bolzano, South Tyrol, northern Italy.
 It is a residence rather than a defense construction.

 The oldest part of the castle dates back to the 13th century.
-The present form is due to the members of the Feiler family, who transformed it in a Renaissance castle between 1560 and 1570.
+The present form is due to the members of the Römer von Maretsch family, who transformed it in a Renaissance castle between 1560 and 1570.

 Today the castle is a convention center, but it can be visited after previous reservation.